Last updated: 13 December 2022

 As it stands, my route is currently made up of 20 waypoints.
 And in general, this would be fine.

 But for the purpose of this article, let’s assume I really do NOT want my sat nav to deviate whatsoever from the route I have planned.

 So to stop it from taking initiative, I’m going to expand my waypoints from 20 to 50.

-So, click on Toolkit, select Expand.
-Type in 50, and the click Confirm.
+So, click on Toolkit, and select Expand.
+Type in 50, and then click Confirm.